-Syrian troops close in on Aleppo's Old City
+Syrian troops enter Aleppo's Old City, poised for war's biggest victory

 While rebels have said they will not leave, one opposition official, who declined to be identified, conceded they may have no alternative for the sake of civilians who have been under siege for five months and faced relentless government assaults.

 Insurgents, meanwhile, have fought back ferociously inside Aleppo.
-Some of the fighting took place within a kilometer of the ancient citadel, a large fortress built on a mound, and around the historic Old City.
+Some of the fighting took place on Monday within a kilometer (half a mile) of the ancient citadel, a large fortress built on a mound, and around the historic Old City.

 With narrow alleyways, big mansions and covered markets, the ancient city of Aleppo became a UNESCO heritage site in 1986.
 Many historic buildings have been destroyed in the fighting.